karya-inc/dataset-document-warping/README.md

 5. `sample-images` - Directory with the list of images referenced in `sample-image-list.json`.

-6. `image-list.json` - An almost-COCO formatted JSON with the list of all the images.
+6. `image-list.json.gz` - An almost-COCO formatted JSON with the list of all the images.
+The file is gzipped to reduce size.

-7. `images` - This directory contains all the images referenced in the JSON file.
+7. `images` - This directory contains all the images referenced in `image-list.json`.
 Note that the github repostory does not contain all these images.
 Please email givework@karya.in to get a download link to the full dataset!

 ## Attribution-NonCommercial-ShareAlike-FreeSoftware (BY-NC-SA-FS) 1.0